Hampi: 14th century and after

-Archaeological site
+Archaeological site;

 Hampi and its nearby region remained a contested and fought-over region claimed by the local chiefs, the Hyderabad Muslim nizams, the Maratha Hindu kings, and Hyder Ali and his son Tipu Sultan of Mysore through the 18th century.
 In 1799, Tipu Sultan was defeated and killed when the British forces and Wadiyar dynasty aligned.
 The region then came under British influence.
 The ruins of Hampi were surveyed in 1800 by Scottish Colonel Colin Mackenzie, first Surveyor General of India.
 Mackenzie wrote that the Hampi site was abandoned and only wildlife live there.
-The 19th-century speculative articles by historians who followed Mackenzie blamed the 18th-century armies of Haidar Ali and the Marathas for the damage to the Hampi monuments.
+The 19th-century speculative articles by historians who followed Mackenzie blamed the 18th-century armies of Hyder Ali and the Marathas for the damage to the Hampi monuments.

-The Hampi site remained largely ignored until the mid-19th century, when Alexander Greenlaw visited and photographed the site in 1856.
+The Hampi site remained ignored until the mid-19th century, when Alexander Greenlaw visited and photographed the site in 1856.
 He created an archive of 60 calotype photographs of temples and royal structures that were standing in 1856.
 These photographs were held in a private collection in the United Kingdom and were not published until 1980.
 They are the most valuable source of the mid-19th-century state of Hampi monuments to scholars.

+The monuments at this site would have had colours rather than the sandstone tint that they appear in today.

-A translation of the memoirs written by Abdul Razzaq, a Persian envoy in the court of Devaraya II (1424–1446), published in the early 1880s described some monuments of the abandoned site.
+A translation of the memoirs written by Abd al-Razzaq Samarqandi, a Persian envoy in the court of Devaraya II (1424–1446), published in the early 1880s described some monuments of the abandoned site.
 This translation, for the first time, uses Arabic terms such as "zenana" to describe some of the Hampi monuments.
 Some of these terms became the names thereafter.
 Alexander Rea, an officer of the Archaeological Survey department of the Madras Presidency within British India, published his survey of the site in 1885.
 Robert Sewell published his scholarly treatise A Forgotten Empire in 1900, bringing Hampi to the widespread attention of scholars.
 The growing interest led Rea and his successor Longhurst to clear and repair the Hampi group of monuments.

 The site is significant historically and archaeologically, for the Vijayanagara period and before.
 The Archaeological Survey of India continues to conduct excavations in the area.